 How to measure five metres

-Enforcement officers use a tape measure to be exact.
+Municipal Enforcement Officers use a tape measure to be exact.
 If you’re estimating, five metres is approximately:

 - the length of three average adults, lying head to toe

 If you have a trailer, be sure to park it properly to keep your community safe, and to avoid complaints from your neighbours.